viewi/docs/v2/06_routing/03_reusingLayouts.md

 **Important**

-Only top level components are reused if next page is also using it.
+Only top level components are reused and only if next page is also using it.

 For example, `Layout` will is shared because both pages are using it at the top level: